valeriangalliat/gogs-migrate/README.md

 mirror) all your repositories from different sources (currently only GitHub public repositories are supported), to your Gogs instance.

-You need to configure your Gogs URL (`--gogs`), and your account username, password and UID (`--gogs-user`, `--gogs-pass` and `--gogs-uid`).
+You need to configure your Gogs URL (`--gogs`), access token and UID (`--gogs-token`, and `--gogs-uid`).
 If those options are not passed via CLI, and a [configuration file](#configuration) is given (`--config`), gogs-migrate will try to read them from the configuration file.
 Otherwise, it will prompt for the missing options.

 Then, you can configure a source for the repositories to migrate.
 Currently, only GitHub is supported, with the `--github-user` option.
 It